CLEpy/clepy-website-old/content/pages/home.md

 save_as: index.html
 template: home

-CLEpy is the home of the Cleveland Python community and a montly meetup:
+CLEpy is the home of the Cleveland Python community and a monthly meetup:

 [Meetup Details](https://www.meetup.com/Cleveland-Area-Python-Interest-Group){: aria-label='GitHub' }